Shayan-B/Shayan-B/README.md

 - **Async Programming**: Efficient asynchronous code execution using AsyncIO in order to gather data from APIs.
 - **Web Scraping and API Interaction**: Utilizing Requests for web data retrieval.
 - **Boosting Algorithms**: Implementing high-performance models using XGBoost and LightGBM.
+- **Database Management**: Managing and querying relational databases using MySQL.
+- **Data Visualization**: Creating insightful visualizations using Matplotlib and Plotly.

 ## 🛠️ Technical Skills